 By the time I enter my room I am stuffed.

 My advice to those who travel alone is to plan a flexible itinerary before arrival and fill up your time as much as possible.
 This was how I avoided getting bored or lonely.
 Talk to people.
 Get advice.
 Chill on the beach.
 Check out the eye-catching corner shop or eatery that peaks your interest.
 The sky is the limit with solo travel – you have all the time in the world!

 In my plan, I explored the historical capital of Valetta and within a day took a bus tour around (technically) the whole country!

-I also cruised the islands of Gozo and Comino on a boat, plus I swam and snorkelled in stunning locations, one of them being the renowned Blue Lagoon.
+I also cruised the islands of Gozo and Comino by boat, while swimming and snorkelling in stunning locations, one of them being the renowned Blue Lagoon.
 In Gozo we took a minibus to the citadel and the Azure Window, which sadly collapsed only in recent months.

-I went jet skiing for a mere fifty euros and had a blast!
+I went jet skiing for a mere fifty euros and had an awesome time!
 Caution, you may be told to go quite far out to sea so make sure you can swim and aren’t afraid of open water!

 I chilled on a beach called Ghain Tuffieha, where I watched one of the best sunsets I’d ever seen in my life, scenes from Brad Pitt’s Troy was filmed here too.

 On the way back I noticed a stunning looking restaurant in my local area where I had Stuffat tal-Fennek: Malta’s national dish.
 Unfortunately this restaurant’s stew rivalled canned food from a pound store…